(47.5h, 9.25w, 17d, 81 lbs, 92dB, 4 ohms, Walnut, Black, Boston Cherry)

 Bryston decided to honor Axiom’s contribution to the success by keeping the name Axiom alive.
 Think Acura-Honda or Lexus-Toyota.
 Bryston is the banner of their high end speakers with 20 year warranty.
 Axiom is used for the models below which have a 5 year warranty.
 The full family of speakers is made in house in Canada, not jobbed out to China.

-Before reading about M100 here, please take a minute to read my yellow tab, Bryston speakers.
-What you read about Bryston holds true for Axiom, at scaled back power levels.
+Please take a minute to read my yellow tab, Bryston speakers.
+What you read about Bryston holds fully true for Axiom’s M100.

 M100 Runs Doubles & a Triple!

-Bryston runs doubles of midrange and tweeter drivers, and triples of woofers on M100 for higher power capability, deeper bass, fuller dynamics and a more massive soundstage.
+Axiom’s M100 runs doubles of midrange and tweeter drivers, and triples of woofers to deliver higher power capability, deeper bass, fuller dynamics and a more massive soundstage.

 Yet the biggest advantage is that the drivers run with less excursion when used in doubled configuration.
 Less excursion means you have less distortion- which garners better transparency and superior power handling.